thelovelab/tximeta/README.md

 # Idea in diagrams

-Before `tximeta`, current versions of Salmon and Sailfish already propogate a *signature* of the transcriptome sequence into the index and quantification directories.
+Current versions of Salmon and Sailfish propogate a *signature* of the transcriptome sequence into the index and quantification directories.
 This can be diagrammed like so, where the dotted lines represent not direct links, but possible comparisons that could be made based on signature.
+The signature is a SHA256 hash of the transcriptome cDNA sequence, excluding transcript identifiers.

 ![](img/quant.png)

-Following quantification, and even performed by a different analyst or at a different institute, when importing quantifications into R/Bioconductor, the `tximeta` software would check a database of known signatures, and upon finding a match, would add annotation and metadata to the quantifications, returning a `SummarizedExperiment` object.
+Following quantification, and even performed by a different analyst or at a different institute, when importing quantifications into R/Bioconductor, `tximeta` checks a local database of known transcriptome signatures, and upon finding a match, automatically adds annotation and metadata to the quantifications, returning a `SummarizedExperiment` object.
+Examples of metadata include transcript locations, transcript and genome source and version, appropriate chromosome lengths, etc. This ensures computational reproducibility by attaching critical annotation information to the data object, such that exact quantifications can be reproduced from raw data (all software versions are also attached to the data object).

 ![](img/tximeta.png)